ilmikko/clip-ci/README.md

 _A more accurate description will follow shortly..._

+## Feature list TODO:

+* Fade in / out support
+* Picture in picture
+* Varying speeds in scenes / loops

 ## JSON documentation

 The player supports several options that you can pass formatted as JSON.